 The information below was extracted from the former Department of Minerals and Energy which used to exist here: http://www.dme.gov.za/energy/petrol_structure.htm.
 In 2009, the department was broken up into two parts, one of which is simply the Department of Energy today.
+You can now find petrol price information here.
 The petrol price structure determines the income of the Road Accident Fund, and in turn this determines the third party car insurance sums awarded to affected victims.

 In that time, the fuel levy increased from 72 cents per litre in 2011 to 96 cents per litre in 2013.
 Currently, it sits at R1.04 cents per litre.